 This depends upon the nature of your condition.
 Yet 11 visits or less may be required on average for most painful conditions.
 We generally follow the World Association for Laser Therapy’s dosage and treatment guidelines as a starting point and adjust therapy based upon your response.
 Our goal is to achieve the best results in the shortest period of time.

 Why the Center for Cooperative Medicine?
 What results should I expect?

 Energy-based methods are our focus, not a sideline.
-We have the experience and equipment to help in a broad range of conditions.
-Clinic Director, David Rindge, has been practicing with energy-based treatments since 1999 and teaching them to health care professionals since 2001 through Healing Light Seminars. is co-author of the popular Laser Therapy: A Clinical Manual and has written a regular column for Acupuncture Today on laser and other energy-based treatments since 2002.
+We have the experience and the equipment to help in a broad range of conditions.
+Clinic Director, David Rindge, has been practicing with energy-based therapies since 1999 and teaching them to health care professionals since 2001 through Healing Light Seminars. is co-author of the popular Laser Therapy: A Clinical Manual and has written a regular column for Acupuncture Today .

-Our goal is to reverse the underlying causes of pain quickly and efficiently whenever possible.
+Our goal is to reverse the underlying causes of pain or other health concerns quickly and efficiently whenever possible.
 To view David Rindge’s qualifications and experience, please visit Who is David Rindge?

 1 Laser therapy is the most commonly used term for the therapeutic application of laser light at low intensity.
 Low level laser therapy (LLLT), low intensity laser therapy (LILT), low energy photon therapy (LEPT) and laser photobiostimulation are some of the other terms which have been used.